timjogorman/RicherEventDescription/guidelines.md

 it.
 This section focuses only upon that first question.

-\subsubsection{What is an EVENT}
+##### What is an EVENT

-We define an event as any occurrence, actions, processes or event states which deserve a place upon a timeline%
-\footnote{This is roughly the Neo-Davidsonian concept of an \textit{eventuality}XXXPArsonsXXXX, although we will rule out many semantically light verbs or non-eventive states that might nevertheless be eventualities in many Neo-Davidsonian treatments.%
-}, and could have any syntactic realization -- as verbs, nominalizations, nouns, or even adjectives.
-It is important that one make the event/non-event determination independently of syntax: we will consider syntactic considerations for what the span of annotation will be, but \emph{not for whether or not to consider something to be an event at all.} Instead, at this stage you should focus on the semantic questions of what is actually happening, asking whether the words you are considering constitute a sequences of changes, transitions or states occurring in the world
+We define an event as any occurrence, actions, processes or event states which deserve a place upon a timeline, and could have any syntactic realization -- as verbs, nominalizations, nouns, or even adjectives.
+It is important that one make the event/non-event determination independently of syntax: we will consider syntactic considerations for what the span of annotation will be, but not for whether or not to consider something to be an event at all.
+Instead, at this stage you should focus on the semantic questions of what is actually happening, asking whether the words you are considering constitute a sequences of changes, transitions or states occurring in the world